 He went as far as hacking his own and a colleagues’ computer, but somehow evaded detection or disciplinary actions.
 The FBI turned a blind eye, even when Edwin Earl Pitts, a convicted FBI agent, told the agency he suspected that Hanssen was dirty.

 The smoking gun proved to a secret audiotape of Hanssen and his KGB handler delivered by a turned Russian spy.
 A trap was set and he was finally captured when attempting to drop off some information.
 When he was arrested, he asked “What took you so long?”
 In the end, he took a plea deal that helped him avoid the death penalty.

 4. Scott Armstrong

-Scott Armstrong was a special FBI agent who had recently been placed as a member of Cybercrimes Task Force at the Boone County Sherriff’s Department.
+Scott Armstrong was a special FBI agent who had recently become a member of Cybercrimes Task Force at the Boone County Sherriff’s Department.
 The role of the task force was to protect against child pornography.

-On March 1, 2014 at around midnight, Armstrong put a 13-year old boy in a choke-hold that ended with the boy losing consciousness.
-The boy’s parents later took photos of their son’s neck which had signs of being choked, including redness and fabric patterns.
+On March 1, 2014 at around midnight, Armstrong put a 13-year old boy in a choke-hold that ended up with the boy losing consciousness.
+The boy’s parents later took photos of their son’s neck, which had signs of being choked, including redness and fabric patterns.